davidrukahu/WooCommerce-Subscriptions-Troubleshooter/test-data/README.md

 # 🧪 Test Data Generator

-This folder contains tools to generate test subscription data for thoroughly testing the Dr Subs.
+This folder contains tools to generate test subscription data for thoroughly testing the Doctor Subs.

 ## 📁 Files